 Those who wished were provided with an experienced loader to carry their guns and cartridge bags to the peg and to offer advice if asked for it.
 The standard of shooting was extremely high, with all Guns bringing down some impressively high or testing birds, while showing great discipline in shot selection.

-After a full day of shooting in the bracing conditions, which began to resemble the ones foreacst by mid-week, a good meal was a must.
-Claire Bosi knows her way around a kitchen, having once owned and managed a two-Michelin-Star restaurant and she did a sterling job of providing a superb menu of three courses every evening.
+After a full day of shooting in the bracing conditions, which began to resemble those foreacst by mid-week, a good meal at day's end was essential.
+Claire Bosi knows her way around a kitchen, having once owned and managed a two-Michelin-Star restaurant, and she did a sterling job, providing a superb menu of three courses every evening.

 The Caynham Court Shoot Party has become something of an annual tradition for many in the group, with a couple of newbies added each year.
 Some of the team were here for the fifth or sixth time.